SELECT

 [GROUP BY

-clause rearranges the table represented by
+The GROUP BY clause rearranges the table represented by

-clause into groups in a way that all rows within each
+the FROM clause into groups in a way that all rows within each

-group have the same value for the GROUP BY
+group have the same value for the GROUP BY columns.

-Each column-reference
+Each column-reference in the

-selection list must be either a GROUP BY
+selection list must be either a GROUP BY column or specified

-within an aggregate-function
+within an aggregate-function.

 Aggregate functions are applied to the individual groups (not to the entire